 Taxis are available directly outside the terminal building.

 Airport facilities include banks, ATMs and currency exchange, information desks, conference facilities, and a business lounge, travel agents, baby-changing stations, and a variety of shopping and dining options.

 Parking is available in any of the three parking lots - P1, P2 and P3.
 P1 and P3 are the long-term lots, while P2 is the short-term lot.
 All the parking lots are easily accessible from the terminal.

-Wifi is available for free throughout the airport.
+Wifi is available throughout the airport.